symbolic233/dual-maze/README.md

 Design: This is a puzzle game where you control two icons at the same time.
 Both of them respond to the same set of inputs, so some thought is required when orienting both icons.

-There are 9 levels, and the difficulty increases roughly with each level.
+There are 9 levels, roughly increasing in difficulty.
 Getting both icons to their goal positions immediately takes you to the next level.

 Screen Shot: